-As December approaches, invitations to interview at Cambridge have begun to drop into inboxes and letterboxes and invitations from Oxford will arrive shortly.
-Don’t worry if you haven’t yet received your Oxbridge interview dates yet, as the Universities will let you know either way.
+As December approaches, news on whether students have reached the interview stage will arrive shortly.
+Don’t worry if you haven’t yet received your Oxford or Cambridge interview dates yet, as the Universities will let you know either way.
 If you still haven’t received anything by the beginning of December, perhaps get in touch with your College to put you at ease.

 Nerves, however, can serve you well and be useful!
 Any Medic or Biologist can tell you that the adrenaline pumping through your body makes your mind work faster to process ideas and fish out, from the recesses of your mind, relevant pieces of information and pertinent examples.
 The historians amongst you will be able to reel off acts of bravery and resourcefulness that have resulted from leaders being subjected to great stress and anthropologists might explain to you exactly how and why this reaction developed over the millennia.
 Just remember – nerves are your friends.
 The key – as with all friends – is not to let them rule your head.